Examples of fandoms whose fanfics show this tendency:

 - Homestuck is very prone to this: fanfic, roleplaying and forum adventures based on homestuck near enough always begin in the exact same way, a kid has his/her birthday, gets Sburb discs somehow, contact their friends to be server players for them, have their server deploy all the required items, release their sprite and prototype it, use the required items to obtain their entry item, use the entry item to enter the game and then wander about.
 They'll also often meet consorts, go through their first gate, fight a denizen, become godtier etc. Understandable though as Sburb is a game and these are necessary in order to both survive and continue playing the game, but it is nevertheless very formulaic.

-- The "X reimagined as a series of tabletop gaming sessions" as popularized by DM of the Rings and Darths & Droids has a love/hate relationship with this trope.
+- Campaign Comics have a love/hate relationship with this trope.
 On one hand, when all you have are the screencaps from the series you are adapting, it's hard to stray from the Canon Stations.
 On the other hand, part of the draw of these comics is to see how differently a certain event will play out.

 - Avatar: The Last Airbender: Early on there's Katara and Sokka crashing their canoe, unfreezing Aang, Zuko (or AU equivalent person) arriving in his warship, and then the Water Tribe kids rescuing Aang from said warship.
 In the Season 2 Ba Sing Se arc, there's typically some variation of Toph learning metalbending, Katara stumbling across Zuko and his uncle in the Jasmine Dragon, Katara and Zuko being imprisoned in the crystal caverns, Azula's temptation of Zuko, Aang being killed by Azula's lightning strike and Katara subsequently reviving him with the Spirit Oasis water, and the fall of Ba Sing Se.
 Season 3 features less of these stations overall, but there will usually be some variation on the Lion-Turtle appearing, Aang energybending Ozai, and Zuko becoming Fire Lord.

-- My Little Pony: Friendship Is Magic fanfics which cast different characters into the roles of the bearers of the Elements of Harmony usually start the same way - one character is sent from Canterlot to Ponyville to oversee the Summer Sun Celebration, and meets the other five characters while checking on preparations for food, weather, decorations and music.
+- My Little Pony: Friendship Is Magic fanfics which cast different characters into the roles of the bearers of the Elements of Harmony usually start the same way - one character is sent from Canterlot to (usually) Ponyville to oversee the Summer Sun Celebration, and meets the other five characters while checking on preparations for food, weather, decorations and music, then encounter with the Big Bad.

 Outside of fanfic:

 - Superheroes tend to have their origins retold over and over again (sometimes in completely alternate realities), but certain plot points must be hit.
-E.g., "I shall become a bat!", Professor X getting crippled, Hellboy joining the BPRD, etc.
+E.g., "I shall become a bat!"note , Professor X getting crippled, Hellboy joining the BPRD, etc.

 - All-Star Superman hits all the notes of Superman's pre-Metropolis origins in four panels and eight words: "Doomed planet.
 Desperate scientists.
 Last hope.
 Kindly couple."